happner/happner/docs/configuration.md

 See also: [What are Endpoints?](endpoints.md#mdwhat-are-endpoints)

-The endpoints config section should list all remote MeshNodes to which this MeshNode should attach upon initialization - as follows:
+The `config.endpoints` section should list all remote MeshNodes to which this MeshNode should attach upon initialization - as follows:

 ```javascript
   ...